wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

 1. Visit the homepage & gallery page (http://localhost:8000 & http://localhost:8000/gallery) and homepage should be full width image and gallery should be linkable image.

-While this is simple component, imagine that a request came in that all images headers on all pages, should not have rounded corners.
-You delete one element token out of asHeaderImageDefaultStyle and it takes effect on any Header Image in use on any page using this style and doesn't require going through each page.
+While this is simple component, proceeding in this manner gives us a few benefits:

+* Imagine that a request came in that all images headers on all pages, should not have rounded corners.
+You delete one element token out of asHeaderImageDefaultStyle and it takes effect on any `HeaderImage` in use on any page using this style and doesn't require going through each page.
+* Another benefit is this simplyifies your styling and eliminates the normal css cascade.
+* Future changes also eliminates the risk that unintended elements may get the change.
+We can safely remove the rounded corners of the header image and leave other images used elsewhere with rounded corners.

-For more information, read about [FClasses](https://johnsonandjohnson.github.io/Bodiless-JS/#/Development/Architecture/FClasses) you will also find you can removeClasses, replace Components with another Component (replaceWith) allowing great flexibility is using other components or varying existing components.
+For more information, read about [FClasses](Development/Architecture/FClasses) you will also find you can removeClasses, replace Components with another Component (replaceWith) allowing great flexibility is using other components or varying existing components.